 The function of the strainer is to filtrate.
 Here, it filters the fuel before entering the float chamber.

-How Does Strainer Works
+How Does Strainer Works in Carburetors?

 It has a wire mesh structure that is responsible for removing dust and suspended particles.
 If these particles are not removed it can serious blockage issues and the vehicle will not start.

 When the engine is going to be in idle condition, the throttle valve will be almost closed.
 Airflow through will not be able to create enough vacuum in the carburetor venturi which will not be able to pull the fuel.

 In this case, the idle system comes into the picture.
 This system or circuit helps to feed fuel into the air.

 Normally, at below 800 rpm, the carburetor idle system provides the air-fuel mixture.

 - Low- speed jet,

 - Idle air bleed,

 Off Idle System